 Do they require any medical care before being adopted?

 Our sled dogs are all neutered or spayed, vetted, vaccinated and dewormed.
 The only medical care you may want to consider is a microchip and any other medications that apply to where you live.

 Is there any cost associated with the adoption?

-What are you expectations for the adoptee?
+What are your expectations for the adopter?

 We are seeking friendly, mature and experienced dog people who have the TIME, PATIENCE and IDEAL LIFESTYLE needed to own a former sled dog.
 Our adoption process is a lengthy one since our dogs are adored members of our family.
 We do not take this important part of providing a happy retirement for each of our husky heroes lightly.